chidiwilliams/github-stories/README.md

 **Q: Why?**

-A: Why not?
+Why not?

 ## Disclaimer

-**Free, fun side project.
-Not affiliated with GitHub.**
+Free, fun side project.
+Not affiliated with GitHub.